 How to Join the DCED

-DCED members share the vision of making PSD more effective.
-Membership is open to all governmental and philanthropic agencies that exist to fund PSD in developing countries, as well as multilateral agencies (UN, development banks) actively engaged in PSD.
+Membership is open to all governmental and philanthropic agencies as well as multilateral agencies (UN, development banks) that fund or implement PSD in developing countries, and share the vision of making it more effective.
 In line with the DCED Charter, applications are formally considered at DCED Annual Meetings; membership requires a modest annual payment to the Trust Fund to cover running costs.
 In exceptional cases, in-kind funding is also possible in lieu.
 Additional contributions to specific work streams are also welcome.
-Of more importance is an agency’s commitment to an open sharing of knowledge with other members, attending events such as Annual Meetings, contributing to the work of the DCED where possible and promoting the DCED within the member agency itself.
-Agency representatives interested in learning more about, and working with, the DCED should contact the Secretariat to further explore available options.
+Also important is agencies’ commitment to an open sharing of knowledge with other members, attending events such as Annual Meetings, contributing to the work of the DCED where possible and promoting the DCED within the agency itself.
+Agency representatives interested in learning more about the DCED should contact an existing member, or the Secretariat, to further explore available options.